-PM 2): Number and percent of waiver participants who receive information from the case management agency on how to report suspected cases of abuse, neglect or exploitation.
-N: Number of waiver participants who receive information on how to report suspected cases of abuse, neglect or exploitation; D: Total number of participants reviewed.
+PM 3: Number and percent of persons who receive information on how to report suspected cases of abuse, neglect, or exploitation.
+N: Number of persons reviewed who received information on how to report suspected cases of abuse, neglect, or exploitation.
+D: Total number of person's records reviewed.